M66B/FairEmail/FAQ.md

 Sent messages are normally moved from the outbox to the sent folder as soon as your provider adds sent messages to the sent folder.
 This requires a sent folder to be selected in the account settings and the sent folder to be set to synchronizing.

+Some providers do not keep track of sent messages or the used SMTP server might not be related to the provider.
+In these cases FairEmail will automatically add sent messages to the sent folder on synchronizing the sent folder, which will happen after a message have been sent.
+Note that this will result in extra internet traffic.

-If this doesn't happen, your provider might not keep track of sent messages or you might be using an SMTP server not related to the provider.
+~~If this doesn't happen, your provider might not keep track of sent messages or you might be using an SMTP server not related to the provider.~~
-In these cases you can enable the advanced identity setting *Store sent messages* to let FairEmail add sent messages to the sent folder right after sending a message.
+~~In these cases you can enable the advanced identity setting *Store sent messages* to let FairEmail add sent messages to the sent folder right after sending a message.~~
-Note that enabling this setting might result in duplicate messages if your provider adds sent messages to the sent folder too.
+~~Note that enabling this setting might result in duplicate messages if your provider adds sent messages to the sent folder too.~~
-Also beware that enabling this setting will result in extra data usage, especially when when sending messages with large attachments.
+~~Also beware that enabling this setting will result in extra data usage, especially when when sending messages with large attachments.~~

-If sent messages in the outbox are not found in the sent folder on a full synchronize, they will be moved from the outbox to the sent folder too.
+~~If sent messages in the outbox are not found in the sent folder on a full synchronize, they will be moved from the outbox to the sent folder too.~~
-A full synchronize happens when reconnecting to the server or when synchronizing periodically or manually.
-You'll likely want to enable the advanced setting *Store sent messages* instead to move messages to the sent folder sooner.
+~~A full synchronize happens when reconnecting to the server or when synchronizing periodically or manually.~~ ~~You'll likely want to enable the advanced setting *Store sent messages* instead to move messages to the sent folder sooner.~~

 <br />